Eta Canis Majoris: Properties

-Eta CMa shines brightly in the skies in spite of a large distance from Earth due to being intrinsically many times brighter than the Sun.
+Aludra shines brightly in the skies in spite of a large distance from Earth due to being intrinsically many times brighter than the Sun.
 It has a luminosity over 100,000 times and a radius around 54 times that of the Sun.
-It has only been around a fraction of the time the Sun has, less than 10 million years, yet is already in the last stages of its life.
-It is still expanding and may become a red supergiant, or perhaps has already passed that phase, but in either case it will become a supernova within the next few million years.
+The star has only existed for a fraction of the time the Sun has, less than 10 million years, yet is already in the final stages of its life.

-Eta CMa is classified as an Alpha Cygni-type variable star and its brightness varies from magnitude +2.38 to +2.48 over a period of 4.7 days.
+The star is classified as an Alpha Cygni-type variable star and its brightness varies from magnitude +2.38 to +2.48 over a period of 4.7 days.

 Namesakes

 Both USS Aludra (AF-55), an Alstede-class stores ship, and USS Aludra (AK-72), a Crater-class cargo ship, were U.S. Navy vessels named after the star.